Dr Alex Galloway, CEng FIMechE - AMRL Director

 Dr Galloway is a Fellow of the Institution of Mechanical Engineers and he is registered as a Chartered Engineer.

-Dr. Fiona Sillars - Operations Manager
+Dr Fiona Sillars - Knowledge Exchange Manager

 Dr Fiona Sillars has been the Operations Manager at the AMRL since 2012.
 She focuses on customer interface and technical solutions for testing and ongoing programmes of work for a range of industrial customers.
 Over the six years she has set up and delivered over a hundred of AMRL projects.